siddadd/MR-AIM/README.md

 This code package contains the following files:

-- RunMR-AIM.cpp is the code that runs MR-AIM (model proposed in ICASSP 2013)
+- RunMITBenchmark.cpp is the code that runs MR-AIM (model proposed in ICASSP 2013) on the MIT Benchmark

 - We also provide an open-source C++ version of the original AIM model (proposed in JOV 2009) for comparison purposes.
 Original MATLAB code is available at http://www-sop.inria.fr/members/Neil.Bruce/AIM.zip